donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/seba-pod-helm-setup.md

 cd ~/source/podconfigs/tosca/att-workflow
 ```

 Load radius server config into onos voltha.
 You may need to replace foundry-simple-netcfg.json with foundry-full-netcfg.json depending on if xos syncronizers can fully populate/query sadis.
+Replace master0 with one of your k8s host's IP addresses.
+If using a previous k8s install guide master0 should already be in /etc/hosts on each host.
 ```
 ~/foundry-k8s-cluster/quick-onos-update.sh master0 foundry-simple-netcfg.json
 ```